myzlab/k-search-v2-docs/docs/misc/window-definition.md

     .partitionBy(toChar(APP_USER.CREATED_AT, "YYYY"));
 ```

-### Example: Named, partitioned, ordered and no frame clause added
+## Example: Named, partitioned and ordered

 - Name: 🗸
 - Partition by: 🗸